gerph/stronghelp-internet/README.md

 * Media types: Around 10MB.
 * Internet assignments: (not currently working).

-To download this content, run the script to download the content:
+To download this content, run the scripts to download the content:

     ./obtain-rfcs.sh
+    ./obtain-mediatypes.sh

 This will populate the directories with the sources needed to generate the manuals.